 A question that is a common point of debate among those who are in recovery is if taking prescription medications count as a relapse.
 While the use of prescription drugs can have significant medical benefits many of these drugs are both physically and psychologically addictive.
 In recent years, there has been an increase in the use and abuse of drugs such as Oxycontin and Xanax that have further fueled this debate.
-One must understand both sides of the argument pertaining to the use of prescription drugs as a relapse event and possible options to minimize risks of addiction.
+One must understand both sides of the argument pertaining to the use of prescription drugs as a relapse event and possible options to minimize the risks of addiction.

 The Argument for Prescription Medication Use as a Relapse

 The view that the use of prescription medication counts as relapse is seen by many in the recovery community, especially in the twelve-step group community.
 The line of reasoning used in this argument is prescription drug use is relapse—even in cases where it may be needed (i.e. after surgical procedures, cancer treatment)—because we don’t have a tolerance to those drugs initially and the resulting high or euphoria when taken is not seen as acceptable.
 Therefore, any use of prescription drugs when it isn’t medically necessary to keep you alive is a relapse and it isn’t just that it could lead to you actively using again, but that it is a relapse in itself and that you are no longer clean and sober.

 The Argument against the Use of Prescription Medication as a Relapse